shpml/fundamentals/04_chapter/08_exercise.md

 6 .
 Set its text-transform property to uppercase.

 7 .
 Let's keep styling both headings.
-We'll use CSS shorthand to "underline" each one with a `border-bottom`.Give h1, h2 a border-bottom property that's 4px thick, solid, and black.
+We'll use CSS shorthand to "underline" each one with a `border-bottom`.
+Give h1, h2 a border-bottom property that's 4px thick, solid, and black.

 8 .
 Set h1, h2's display to inline-block.